Skip to content

 Flight Training

 At least 40 hours instrument flight time under instruction.
-Approximately 45 hours block time.
-When applicable, credit for previous experience may be given.
+Credits for previous experience may be given when applicable.
+See below.

 The flight training can be partially completed with a freelance instrument rating instructor.
 A minimum of 10 hours of instrument flight time under instruction must be completed at an ATO.

-The CB IR(A) theory training consists of 105 hours (15 hours per week) distance learning/self studies with literature from Flygcert.com, followed by 14 hours classroom instruction conducted at the flight schools facilities at Trollhättan, Stockholm Bromma or Malmö Sturup Airport.
+Timescale for the CB IR(A) distance theory course is approximately 10 weeks and consists of 105 hours (15 hours per week) self studies with web based literature and test questions from Flygcert.com, followed by 14 hours classroom instruction over two weekends at the flight school.
+It is possible to participate in classroom instruction via videoconferencing.

 • Flygcert.com CB IR/BIR course in English